AdvancedCustomFields/acf-field-type-template/README.md

 * `/images`: folder for image files
 * `/js`: folder for .js files
 * `/lang`: folder for .pot, .po and .mo files
-* `acf-FIELD_NAME.php`: Main plugin filethat includes the correct field file based on the ACF version
+* `acf-FIELD_NAME.php`: Main plugin file that includes the correct field file based on the ACF version
 * `FIELD_NAME-v5.php`: Field class compatible with ACF version 5
 * `FIELD_NAME-v4.php`: Field class compatible with ACF version 4
 * `readme.txt`: WordPress readme file to be used by the wordpress repository